 Regulators Approve Rate Increase for Ameren

-JEFFERSON CITY (AP) - Missouri regulators have approved a $172 million increase in electric rates for Ameren Missouri, but the power company will not be permitted to recover costs it sought to rebuild the Taum Sauk reservoir.
+JEFFERSON CITY (AP) - Missouri utility regulators have approved an electric rate increase for Ameren Missouri but decided to not allow the utility to recover costs it sought for a new Taum Sauk reservoir.

-The Public Service Commission approved the rate increase Wednesday on a 5-0 vote.
+The Public Service Commission on Wednesday voted 5-0 to approve the rate increase.
+Details about how much more electric customers would pay weren't immediately available.

-St. Louis-based Ameren Missouri is the state's largest electric utility with about 1.2 million customers, mostly in eastern and central Missouri.

-The company had requested an increase of more than $200 million.
-Regulators decided against letting Ameren Missouri add part of the cost for building the new Taum Sauk reservoir into the rate base that is collected from electric customers over time.

-In December 2005, the original Taum Sauk reservoir collapsed.
+Regulators decided not to allow Ameren Missouri to add a portion of the cost for building the new Taum Sauk reservoir into the rate base that could be collected from electric customers over time.
+In December 2005, the original reservoir overflowed and collapsed.
 That sent a billion gallons of water down a southeastern Missouri mountain.

+Ameren Missouri is the state's largest electric utility and has about 1.2 million customers mostly in eastern and central Missouri.

 More News